Dung (Donny) Nguyen

 RTK Query

-RTK Query is a powerful data-fetching and caching tool built into Redux Toolkit that streamlines how you interact with APIs in your React apps.
-Here’s a breakdown tailored to your programming style:
+RTK Query is a powerful data-fetching and caching tool built into Redux Toolkit that eliminates the boilerplate code typically required for managing server state in React applications.

 🧠 Core Concepts

-for making requests.- Endpoints: Define queries (GET) and mutations (POST, PUT, DELETE) with builder functions.
+Endpoints: Define queries (GET) and mutations (POST, PUT, DELETE)

 🛠️ Example Setup